HPC4EI: Key Projects and Impact

-The programme has driven innovations in energy efficiency, with projects at labs like Argonne accelerating clean energy technology development.
+The program has driven innovations in energy efficiency, with projects at labs like Argonne accelerating clean energy technology development.

 Workshops and Outreach

 HPC4EI hosts annual workshops to foster collaboration, such as the August 2024 event at LLNL to review operations and explore HPC applications in manufacturing.
-Earlier workshops, like the October 2023 gathering, gathered feedback from stakeholders to refine programme strategies.
+Earlier workshops, like the October 2023 gathering, gathered feedback from stakeholders to refine program strategies.
 Informational webinars accompany solicitations to guide applicants.